In Hosted Email Security(HES) / Email Security (EMS), outbound mails are rejected by UCEPROTECT.

 2. Under Test, select ASN from the drop down list.
 Enter the ASN Value found from the MTA Logs.
 As an example, AS16509.
 Click Start Testing.

-3. Let the recipient server know that the issue is with UCEPROTECT and that they should whitelist our IPs.
+3. Let the recipient server know that the issue is with UCEPROTECT and that they should allow our IPs.
 Trend Micro server IP addresses can be found on the following articles under the Inbound Servers section:

 4. Inform your affected recipient(s) to stop using UCEPROTECT if possible, because it blocks the entire AWS ASN (16509), which will accidentally injure the emails from HES/EMS and all other services hosted in AWS.